scooper/adventofcode/README.md

-A place to hold my Advent of Code submissions, starting in 2020
+A place to hold my Advent of Code submissions.
+2020-2022.

 ## Table of Completed Challenges